IBS Glossary > IBS, Pregnancy, Hormones, & Menopause

 What's known about pregnancy & IBS? ~

-This inconsistency can happen not just within the term of a single pregnancy, but women can also have dramatically different experiences with their IBS from one pregnacy to another.
+This inconsistency can happen not just within the term of a single pregnancy, but women can also have dramatically different experiences with their IBS from one pregnancy to another.
 Unfortunately, I don't know of any way for a woman to predict what exactly will happen with each pregnancy of her own, nor have I seen any research that specifically addresses this issue.
-If you're pregnant or considering a pregnancy, it can be very helpful to start discussing the issue with other women who have already dealt with IBS and pregnancy on the IBS Message Board.

-In general, medical studies of IBS during pregnancy recommend conservative treatment, including dietary changes, soluble fiber suplements, exercise, and biofeedback.
+In general, medical studies of IBS during pregnancy recommend conservative treatment, including IBS dietary changes, prebiotic soluble fiber supplements, exercise, and biofeedback.

 I would also add gut-directed hypnosis to the list of safe and highly effective (not to mention enjoyable) means of treating IBS during pregnancy as well.